 New record: only 3 people asked if I was an incoming grad student at a new student welcome thing.

 From undergrads to grads to postdocs to faculty and administration there is a perception of what a Professor looks like.

-So if you look in some way too young for the expectation, junior faculty are occasionally mistaken for postdocs or grad students.
+And generally that perception means "old".
+See Figure 1.So if you look in some way too young for the expectation, junior faculty are occasionally mistaken for postdocs or grad students.

 This effect has a profound sex bias, of course, which is why I'm bringing it up.